 The local currency is Tanzanian Shilling (Tzs).
 Many hotels require payment in US$, in particular for accommodation, but also for food and drink and for tours.
 Taxis and car rentals are also paid in US$.
 You do need Tzs for petrol in case you hire a car, and if you go shopping in the villages (you get better prices when you pay in Tzs).
 Tzs come in notes of 10,000, 5,000, 2,000 and 1,000 shillings.
 Coins used here are 500, 200, 100 and 50 Shilling.

 The bigger hotels and restaurants have credit card facilities.
 A surcharge of 5% is applicable.
 Be aware that at many places credit cards are not accepted.
 A surcharge of 5% is charged.

-You can only draw Tzs against your credit card or a card with a Visa or Mastercard logo.
+ATMs: You can only draw Tzs against your credit card or a card with a Visa or Mastercard logo.
 An ATM is at the airport just outside the arrivals hall, there are a few other ATMs in Stone Town.
-The ATMs usually have a maximum payout of Tzs 400,000 per withdrawal.
+Most ATMs have a maximum payout of Tzs 400,000 per withdrawal.
 You can use your credit card multiple times though until your daily withdrawal limit on your credit card is reached.
 You might have to visit different ATMs though.